-API Schema Design: Naming, Nesting, Pagination, and Error Response Shapes
+API Schema Design: Naming, Nesting, Pagination, Errors

 Design clear API schemas: consistent naming, appropriate nesting depth, cursor-based pagination, and structured error envelopes that clients can handle.